BASEBALL CARDS GOOGLE SLIDES

 In the post-World War 2 era, the popularity of baseball cards declined as concerns grew over links between smoking and health issues.
 The Topps Chewing Gum Company emerged as the dominant baseball card producer starting in the 1950s.
 Their innovative design and exclusive contracts with MLB players reinvigorated the hobby.
 Iconic sets from this period include the 1952 Topps, 1954 Bowman, and 1957 Topps.
 In the late 1980s, the baseball card boom took off as speculation and investment replaced young collectors as the main customer base.

-Read also: COLLECTIBLE BASEBALL CARDS 1993
+Read also: EBAY 2022 TOPPS BASEBALL CARDS IN HOBBY BOXES

 In the 1990s, companies like Fleer, Score, and Upper Deck challenged Topps’ monopoly.
 Ultra-modern designs, rarer parallel and insert cards, and autograph relic cards pushed collector interest and prices to new heights.
 The overproduction of cards in the late 90s led to a crash in values.
 This caused many companies to fold or be bought out.
 In recent decades, the popularity of online selling and social media has created a renaissance among collectors both young and old.
 Sites like eBay allow anyone to buy and sell cards globally.